Valeria's Secret

 Value and fashion considerations

-Because of its greater percentage of gold, an 18-karat piece will fetch a higher price than one of 14-karat gold.
+Because of its greater percentage of gold, an 18K piece will fetch a higher price than one of 14K gold.
 However, in some cases, monetary value alone does not influence purchasing decisions.
-Others take history, circumstance, or sentimental value into consideration, too.
-Some also consider the look of the gold, as the higher the karat of the gold, the more yellow it appears.
-Talking about hues of the 3 main colours of gold, 18-karat yellow gold has a deeper yellow hue than 14-karat, 14K-karat white gold has a stronger white colour than 18-karat, 14-karat rose gold is more pink than 18K.
-So, sometimes 14K is the better complement to the desired gems for the piece because it has a more appealing look.
+History, circumstance, or sentimental value can be taken into consideration too.
+Some also consider the look of the gold, as the higher the karat of the gold, the more yellow it appears, for example.
+Talking about hues of the 3 main colours of gold, 18K yellow gold has a deeper yellow hue than 14K, 14K white gold has a stronger white colour than 18K, 14K rose gold is more pink than 18K.
+So, in some circumstances 14K is the better complement to the desired gems because it has a more appealing look.

 Durability and lifestyle considerations